Jeopardy (film): Plot

 Helen speeds away in the family car.
-She comes across some Mexicans, but the language barrier proves insurmountable.
-Helen reaches the gas station and finds rope.
-A man, Lawson, appears; Helen explains her predicament, and he gets in the car.
+Helen reaches the gas station the family had stopped in previously and finds rope.
+A man, Lawson, appears.
+Helen explains her predicament, and he gets in the car.
 Hidden out of her sight, however, is a dead man.
-It soon becomes clear that Lawson has no interest in helping her husband; he is a dangerous escaped convict.
+It soon becomes clear that Lawson has no interest in helping her husband, he is a dangerous escaped convict.
 He finds Doug's pistol in the glove compartment.
 When they spot a police car approaching, Lawson makes her drive and pretends to be asleep.
 He threatens to kill her if she betrays him.

-Meanwhile, a fishing boat passes by the beach, but too far away for Doug and Bobby's shouts for help to be understood; a crewman thinks they are just friendly tourists, and the boat sails away.
+Meanwhile, a fishing boat passes by the beach, but too far away for Doug and Bobby's shouts for help to be understood.
+A crewman thinks they are just friendly tourists and the boat sails away.